-In 2018, interest income on monetary policy operations increased due to the implementation of the PSPP and higher interest income received on credit institution's demand deposits.
+In 2019, interest income on monetary policy operations mainly increased due to the implementation of the PSPP and larger negative interest received on deposits from the Government and other financial institutions.

-The application of the interest on deposits is stipulated in the Guideline of the ECB of 20 February 2014 on domestic asset and liability management operations by the national central banks (ECB/2014/9) (2014/304/EU).
+The application of the interest on deposits is stipulated in the Guideline (EU) 2019/671 of the ECB of 9 April 2019 on domestic asset and liability management operations by the national central banks (recast) (ECB/2019/7).